-The internet is inundated with articles about morning routines and ideal days.
+The internet has an abundance of articles about morning routines and ideal days.
 We read this stuff with positive intent, with the hope that it will teach us something that we don’t already know.
 I know I’ve fallen into this trap time and time again.

-I thought it would be handy to breakdown these ideas and concepts into a quick 10 point checklist.
+I thought it would be handy to break down these ideas and concepts into a quick ten-point ideal day checklist.
 I want to use this as a framework to be accountable and take action.

 Below you’ll find my ideal day checklist.
 Most of these items have come from this piece written by Joshua Becker over at Becoming Minimalist.
-It’s essentially a list of all of the things we know we should be doing everyday but it’s simply not happening.
+It’s essentially a list of all of the things we know we should be doing every day but it’s not happening.

 At the end of the post, I reveal my score from yesterday (which may or may not be surprising), and I’m interested to see how you went as well 🙂